Yes, there's a difference—and a clear winner.

 - Naturally Occurring Sugar: These sugars are found naturally in fruit (fructose) and dairy (lactose).
 These sugars are hard to overdo because they typically come in combination with fiber, protein, and good-for-you vitamins and minerals.
 Foods that pack a naturally sweet flavor such as pineapples, bananas, and sweet potatoes are nutrient-rich and part of a healthy diet.

 - Added Sugar: Processed foods, baked goods, and soft drinks may contain added sugar to enhance their flavor or achieve proper texture.
-Added sugar includes common ingredients such as brown sugar, honey, maple syrup, high fructose corn syrup, granulated sugar, and more.
+Added sugar includes baking staples such as brown sugar, honey, maple syrup, high fructose corn syrup, granulated sugar, and more.

 - Artificial Sweeteners: Common sources of artificial sweeteners include foods often marketed as sugar-free—such as diet soft drinks and tabletop sweeteners.
 Common artificial sweeteners are labeled as aspartame, saccharin, and sucralose on ingredient lists.